JessicaS97/Addiction-App/README.md

 **Project Start Date:** 13/01/2020

 **The Problem:** Everyone has some sort of bad habit which we are trying to break from.
-Whether is being addicted to some drinks like Alcohol or Coffee, or other chemicals like sugar or salt, Addiction provides a platform for users to log when was the last time they were addicted free and keep oneself motivated as time goes by.
+Whether is being addicted to some drinks like Alcohol or Coffee, or other chemicals like sugar or salt.
+Sometimes these bad habits are difficult to break because we lose track of time, of our progress and staying focused and motivated.

+**The Solution:** Addiction provides a platform for users to log when was the last time they were addicted free and keep oneself motivated as time goes by.
+Users will be able to select their addiction from a list or create one themselves.
+Add the starting day of being sober and the motive of why they want to break that habit.
+They will also be able to see how much money and time they saved from the first sober date.
+From a pool of motivations, one will be rendered randomly in case they need words of wisdom to keep motivated and focused.

 **What This Project Is For Me**
 1) Challenge: this is my very first React website so there are many aspects which I had to Google up and do research about to understand and overcome any small challenges when building this platform.
 So I had to self-teach myself a new JavaScript framework in order to prove myself that I could learn and put an initial idea together even without prior experience.